eznix86/kubernetes-image-updater/docs/spec.md

 ## 1. Overview

-Kubernetes Image Updater watches annotated workloads and periodically compares the OCI digest of their **current** container image to the digest that last triggered a rollout.
-If the registry answers with a new digest, the operator patches the workload’s pod template with `kubectl.kubernetes.io/restartedAt`, causing Kubernetes to perform a standard rolling restart.
+Kubernetes Image Updater watches annotated workloads and periodically compares the OCI digest of their **current** container images to the digests that last triggered a rollout.
+If the registry answers with a new digest for any tracked container, the operator patches the workload’s pod template with `kubectl.kubernetes.io/restartedAt`, causing Kubernetes to perform a standard rolling restart.
 No tags are rewritten, no Git state is touched, and no pods are deleted manually.

+TLDR: **any tracked container digest change → workload annotation update → Kubernetes performs the rollout.**

 Key characteristics: